A PAC-Bayesian Analysis of Channel-Induced Degradation in Edge Inference: Abstract

 \section{Abstract}

-In the emerging paradigm of edge inference, neural networks (NNs) are partitioned across distributed edge devices that collaboratively perform inference via wireless transmission.
-However, standard NNs are generally trained in a noiseless environment, creating a mismatch with the noisy channels during edge deployment.
-In this paper, we address this issue by characterizing the channel-induced performance deterioration as a generalization error against unseen channels.
-We introduce an augmented NN model that incorporates channel statistics directly into the weight space, allowing us to derive PAC-Bayesian generalization bounds that explicitly quantify the impact of wireless distortion.
-We further provide closed-form expressions for practical channels to demonstrate the tractability of these bounds.
-Inspired by the theoretical results, we propose a channel-aware training algorithm that minimizes a surrogate objective based on the derived bound.
-Simulations show that the proposed algorithm can effectively improve inference accuracy by leveraging channel statistics, without end-to-end re-training.
+In the emerging paradigm of edge learning, neural networks (NNs) are partitioned across distributed edge devices that collaboratively perform inference via wireless transmission.
+However, deploying NNs for edge inference over wireless channels inevitably leads to performance degradation, as the exact channel realizations in the inference stage are not known in the training stage.
+In this paper, we establish a theoretical framework to evaluate and bound this performance degradation.
+Inspired by statistical learning theory, we define a wireless generalization error to characterize the gap between the empirical performance during training and the expected inference performance under the true stochastic channel.
+To enable theoretical analysis, we introduce an augmented NN model that incorporates channel statistics directly into the weight space.
+Leveraging the PAC-Bayesian framework, we derive a high-probability bound on this error, which provides theoretical guarantees for wireless inference performance.
+Furthermore, we propose a channel-aware training algorithm that minimizes a tractable surrogate objective based on the derived bound.
+Simulations demonstrate that the proposed algorithm effectively improves wireless inference performance and model robustness under various channel conditions.